 (2) The Minister may appoint such persons as he thinks fit to any group, committee, council or panel established under subsection (1).

-(3) A member of a group, committee, council or panel appointed under this section is entitled to such remuneration and allowances as are determined by the Minister after consultation with the Minister for Public Sector Management 4.
+(3) A member of a group, committee, council or panel appointed under this section is entitled to such remuneration and allowances as are determined by the Minister after consultation with the Public Sector Commissioner.

 (4) The terms and conditions, other than those referred to in subsection (3), applicable in relation to a person appointed under this section shall be as determined by the Minister from time to time either generally or with respect to a particular appointment.